 The park has 15 listed nature trails that vary from 1km to 8km in length.
-But, this isn't the Amalfi.
-Don't expect abundant signage, well-trodden paths and an surfeit of trail-side cafes selling cappuccini, or glasses of thirst-saving lemonade.
+But this isn't the Amalfi.
+Don't expect abundant signage, well-trodden paths and a surfeit of trail-side cafes selling cappuccinos or lemonade.

 A popular self-guided hike, where you are rewarded with spectacular views, is a climb of Monte Alburno (1742m).
 There’s a choice of two trails, both of which are clearly marked from the centre of the small town of Sicignano degli Alburni and finish at the mountain’s peak.
 Allow approximately four hours for either route.
 The less experienced may prefer to opt for a guide.

 Another good access area for hikers is the Trentova-Tresino nature reserve just south of Agropoli, which has four well-marked coastal walks and a visitor centre.

 There are some excellent agriturismi (farm-stay accommodation) here that offer additional activities, including guided hikes, painting courses and horse-riding.